Flea & Tick Prevention: Natural Choices REALLY Matter

 You can choose, safe, effective alternatives to toxic pesticides on and in your animals.
 Most of these are plant-based repellents that prevent parasites from landing on and biting or feeding off animals (and people) .
 Not only are they safer for your pets, human family members and home, they are less harmful to the environment as well.
 Check out these links below for some of my favorites and choose the best for your animals and your budget:

 * Dr. Karen Becker: http://products.mercola.com/healthypets/pest-repellents/

 * "Flee Free" by Green Hope Farm: www.greenhopeessences.com/essences/flee-free

 Be sure to check if a topical or spray is safe for cats.
 Many essential oils like eucalyptus, pines, tea tree oil, and citrus are NOT safe to use on or around cats.
 Lemongrass and cedar ARE safe for cats.

-Join the Harmony Pack on Wednesday, April 4th for a free session (for members) on keeping fleas, ticks and mosquitoes away.
-Learn how to evaluate the "risk" vets and advertisers tell you about, so YOU can decide what to use with your animals.
+In addition to these suggestions, join the Harmony Pack on Wednesday, April 17th to learn how to adopt the FOUR critical pillars of keeping your beloveds and your environment as parasite-free as possible.
+Learn how to evaluate the "risk" vets and advertisers tell you about, so YOU can decide what to use or NOT use with your animals.

 Go to www.myharmonypack.com, join at the special "AZ Member Rate," then you can register for this essential class and have access to our library of over 80 recordings.